Forest Hills–71st Avenue station: Station layout

-The station has four tracks and two island platforms.
-It is the northern terminal for the local M and R trains, which stop on the outer tracks.
 To the east, the line widens to six tracks, with two tracks starting between the local and express tracks in each direction, then ramping down to a lower level, where they widen to four tracks and run under the 75th Avenue station to Jamaica Yard.
-F trains stop on the express track at all times, but switch to the local track to the east and continue on to Jamaica–179th Street.
-E trains stop on the express tracks at all times except late nights, when they make local stops along the Queens Boulevard Line.
-To the east, they continue on the express tracks (except evenings and weekends when they switch to the local track like the F) to Jamaica Center–Parsons/Archer, with limited rush-hour express service to 179th Street.
-This station has four punch boxes two at the eastern end and western end.
+M and R trains discharge their passengers on the northbound platform and proceed to one of the innermost two tracks to relay and return southbound to recruit their passengers.
+F trains during the day and E trains on weekdays during the evening and on weekends during the day switch from the express track to the local track east of the station.
+This station has four punch boxes: two each at the eastern end and western end.